DFE-Digital/apply-for-teacher-training/app/views/content/service_guidance_provider.md

 The candidate will receive a formal notification of the changed offer, but you should also explain and agree any changes with them directly via email or phone.

-Once the candidate has accepted your offer, you can’t change the terms of the offer without their permission.
+Once the candidate has accepted your offer, you cannot change the terms of the offer without their permission.

 ### Apply again (Apply 2)